 Good EBAs provide this for both employees as well as organisations.

 The key to successful bargaining outcomes is preparation.
 Think ahead about factors such as:

 What are the ‘must haves’ for the business from the bargaining?

 What does the company want to achieve from the EBA?

 - Make sure that you understand the breadth of the bargaining laws and the rights and obligations that go with them.

 - The nature of the relationship between management and the workforce

 - The level of union involvement in the business, and their level of influence on employees

 - Contingency planning.
 If the negotiations breakdown and employees seek to pursue protected industrial action, how will the company maintain supply to its customers and clients?

-- Prior knowledge of likely claims by employees and their representatives allows companies to prepare appropriate responses for the negotiations.
+- Prior knowledge of likely claims by employees and their representatives.

 If you need some help with implementing or understanding if an EBA would work for your business, please give us a call at HR Gurus 1300 959 560.